fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 # Last Steps

-**My theme of MO2 may be different than yours, but that's okay it'll all work the same!**
    - Here's how it should look on the **left side of MO2** (ignore RDO if you skipped that part):

 ![Image 1](X)